felug0z/chatterino-theme/README.md

 9. Move "flgzTheme.json" from the ZIP archive to "%appdata%/Chatterino2/Themes".

 10. PROFIT!
-Choose in the Chatterino settings in "Theme" my theme and enjoy.
+Launch Chatterino and choose in the settings in "Theme" my theme and enjoy.